jonnonz1/nz-statute-book/acts/public/1977/wild-animal-control-act-1977.md

 (3) Where the Director-General is notified of an escape within 48 hours of its occurrence, he or she may waive, in whole or in part, any costs recoverable in that case under subsection (2)(b).

 ### 13 Powers of warranted officers
-(1) Every warranted officer holding a warrant for the purposes of this Act may, on production of his warrant of appointment if so required, in the exercise of his duty,—
-  (a) at all times without let or hindrance,—provided that nothing in this paragraph shall apply to any dwellinghouse or other permanent residence or to the enclosed garden or curtilage of any dwellinghouse or other permanent residence:
+(1) Every warranted officer holding a warrant for the purposes of this Act may in the exercise of his duty,— (a) at all times without let or hindrance,—provided that nothing in this paragraph shall apply to any dwellinghouse or other permanent residence or to the enclosed garden or curtilage of any dwellinghouse or other permanent residence:
     (i) where he has good reason to believe that an offence is about to be or is being or has been committed, enter upon, pass through, or remain on any land (including any yard and enclosure), shed, barn, hut, tent, and other erection, and any other premises of any description for the purpose of preventing or detecting offences against this Act:
     (ii) enter any vehicle, vessel, or aircraft that is about to be used or is being used or has been used in contravention of this Act or that he has good reason to believe is about to be or is being or has been so used: